EU slaps new sanctions on Russia, may suspend them if ceasefire holds

 They also tightened the conditions on what type of borrowing they could still do, by cutting the maximum maturity of debt they can issue to 30 days from 90.

-Sensitive to much of the Western bloc's reliance on Russian natural gas with winter approaching, EU officials have so far ensured that state-owned Gazprom, the world's biggest gas company, was not targeted by sanctions.
+Sensitive to much of the Western bloc's reliance on Russian natural gas with winter approaching, EU officials have so far ensured that state-owned Gazprom (GAZP.MM), the world's biggest gas company, was not targeted by sanctions.

 But one EU diplomat said after the meeting on Friday that Gazprom's banking unit and its oil arm, Gazprom Neft, could be subject to the new curbs on financing by state-owned companies.